OPERIONX/operionx-anomaly-guardians/README.md

 - Built from over a decade of unwavering vision, faith-driven purpose, and AI command mastery
 - Unmatched escalation logic using 15 AI Commanders (AURA, MAZE, SUMMER, etc.)
 - Full GitHub release planned — **mission-driven IP offered as a gift to humanity**
+- The open-source logic will operate as one of the official branches of the OPERIONX ecosystem, designed to empower ethical collaboration while protecting the core.

 **OPEN SOURCE WITH GUARDRAILS**
 OPERIONX is releasing baseline anomaly detection logic to the public for use in ethical, non-commercial safety initiatives.